Tasneem266/Module-9-10-Blog-site-Application/README.md

 # Blog Application

-A beginner-friendly Django blog application built and updated with a bit advanced features, under a single project.
+A Django based blog application built and updated with a bit advanced features, under a single project.

 ## Features